Caleb-o/100-days-of-code/README.md

 # 100 Days of Code
 Participation repo for 100 Days of Code.
-I want to try and learn more about Rust, so this seems to fit nicely.
+I want to try and learn more about Rust and Zig, so this seems to fit nicely.
 I don't have any plans for what to do each day, some days I may just learn the Rust language and others I may attempt a small program.

+*The initial intent was to use Rust, but part way through I found Zig and I am starting to get more invested into that, however, I will keep all evidence of Rust in the repo and will continue Rust where I feel the project fit.*

 The rules are as follows below, however, I am participating privately, where I only show my progress in a dedicated Discord channel with other members.

 ## What is it?
 100 DOC is a challenge where you code for 100 days in a row, but is open for doing X (some hobby or a new skill) for 100 days.
 There are two rules: